Drew Dilkens: Lawsuits

-2025 Budget
+2025 budget

 Dilkens tabled his 2025 budget for the city on January 3, 2025.
 The budget proposes a 100% increase in development fees for all new builds, which sparked controversy among contractors and local builders.
 The rise in this fee will cause a proportional increase in housing prices and substantially slow development of new business and industry.
-The mayor is being criticized for introducing this proposal amid a nation wide housing crisis, making housing affordability harder to attain.
+The mayor is being criticized for introducing this proposal amid a nationwide housing crisis, making housing affordability harder to attain.

 Also included in Dilkens' 2025 budget is a $1.4 million cut to public transit funding.
 Which included the elimination of the "extras" transit service which runs bus lines to high schools around the city.
 The elimination of these lines saw outrage by parents, school boards, and students.
 Drew Dilkens and the rest of city council has since put no motion forward on offering any replacement services or alternative means of transportation.
 This came after the city council approved an 8-year transit master plan in 2017 that Dilkens has listed on his official mayoral website.
-In the past, the mayor has voted against the improvement of Windsor’s transit system.
+In the past, the mayor has voted against the improvement of Windsor's transit system.
 As of 2025 (the final deadline for the complete implementation of the master plan) the city of Windsor has failed to implement any of the Transit Master Plan except for the elimination of the bus route “Dominion 5” and the addition of routes “Route 115” and “Route 305”.

-Robo-calls and Breaking Political Neutrality
+Robo-calls and breaking political neutrality

 In April 2025, roughly three weeks before the Canadian federal election, Drew Dilkens accepted an invitation extended to him personally by the Conservative Party of Canada to record "Robo-Calls" in support of the party.
 The calls were sent out to Windsor citizens on April 10, 2025.
 Dilkens recorded several messages for the calls that encouraged people to vote for the Conservative Party and encouraged people to attend the Conservative Party Rally happening later that month.